ndsurgenor/moonshot/README.md

 - Background image by...
 - useViewportWidth() hook adapted from [code by Ferdinand Steenkamp](https://forum.rescript-lang.org/t/addeventlistener-for-window-resize/1254/3)
 - README.md and TESTING.md structure/outline adapted from documentation by ...
-- Many thanks to my Code Institute tutor [Daisy McGirr]([https://github.com/G-Taylor](https://www.linkedin.com/in/daisy-mcgirr-4a3671173/)) for her guidance and support in building this project
+- Many thanks to my Code Institute tutor [Daisy McGirr](https://www.linkedin.com/in/daisy-mcgirr-4a3671173/) for her guidance, support, and strong effort in helping me to build this project